nanocosmos/docs/docs/android/android-advanced-settings.md

 Stream Type
 -----------

-The SDK supports differnet streaming modes: - Video and Audio - Video only - Audio only You can en/disable Video/Audio in the `nanoStreamSettings` object.
+The SDK supports differnet streaming modes:

+-	Video and Audio
+-	Video only
+-	Audio only

+You can en/disable Video/Audio in the `nanoStreamSettings`.

-### <a name="stream_type_implementation_example"></a>Implementation Example
+### Implementation Example

 ```java
 nanoStreamSettings nss = new nanoStreamSettings();